Andrew Michelson, MD

 - Assistant Professor of Medicine

 Dr. Andrew P. Michelson joined the Department of Medicine and Division of Pulmonology and Critical Care Medicine as an Assistant Professor in July 2020.
 He is a physician-scientist with research interests in critical care outcomes, clinical informatics, and healthcare technology.
-His current research interests include: (1) the use of artificial intelligence/machine learning (AI/ML) to develop clinical prediction models for disease detection and treatment, with an emphasis on sepsis (life-threatening organ dysfunction due to an infectious process); (2) the evaluation of models for clinical deterioration; and (3) evaluation and implementation of novel healthcare technology.
+His current research interests include: (1) the use of artificial intelligence/machine learning (AI/ML) to develop clinical prediction models for disease detection and treatment, with an emphasis on sepsis (life-threatening organ dysfunction due to an infectious process); (2) the evaluation of models for clinical deterioration; and (3) evaluation and implementation of novel healthcare technology, such as computer vision.
 Leveraging his clinical informatics background, Dr. Michelson has also started collaborative efforts using AI/ML to predict resistance to carbapenem antibiotics and post-lung transplant outcomes.

 He received his medical degree from Case Western Reserve University School of Medicine.
 He then completed his internal medicine residency at the Washington University School of Medicine in St. Louis before serving as Chief Resident for the Department of Medicine.
 Dr. Michelson remained at Washington University in St. Louis to complete his Pulmonary and Critical Care Fellowship, while also serving as Chief Fellow for the Division of Pulmonary and Critical Care.
 During this time, he also completed the requirements to become board certified in Clinical Informatics and was selected as a 2019 awardee for the prestigious Knowlton Award.